Should you trust your banker to watch out for you?

 Deep pockets get deeper rates.
 Many bank programs have tiered interest rates for higher deposits, Laura says.
 For example, jumbo certificates of deposit, which usually have $100,000 minimum deposits, typically offer higher yields than CDs in smaller amounts, he says.
 “Bankers want to capture more dollars,” Laura says.

-Multimillion-dollar clients may even get additional insurance over the $250,000 deposit limit of the Federal Deposit Insurance Corp.
+Multimillion-dollar clients may even get additional insurance over the $250,000 deposit limit per bank set by Federal Deposit Insurance Corp.
 How?
 A bank may offer a Certificate of Deposit Account Registry Service, or CDARS, says Greg McBride, CFA, senior financial analyst at Bankrate.
 Banks belonging to the CDARS network let wealthy investors spread large CD deposits among different banks while still being insured.

 Overseas banking is costly.
 If you plan to travel often, beware of extra ATM costs.
 Bank of America belongs to the Global ATM Alliance, which offers free ATM withdrawals internationally at member banks.
 This can reduce fees overseas if you have an account at one of those banks.
 But banks that don’t belong to the alliance may charge processing fees that quickly add up.